SAP-archive/sample-yaas-repository/README.md

 ## License

 License description and a link to license file.
-Filename must me `LICENSE.md`.
-Apache 2.0 license file is located in this repository so you can take it to your repository: [LICENSE](LICENSE).
+The file name must be `LICENSE`.
+The Apache 2.0 license file is located in this repository so you can take it over to your repository: [LICENSE](LICENSE).

 This is the description that you should place in the section:
 ```